 About The Department

-The Department of Badassery is an SF-based production house focused on delivering new ways of experiencing the world through storytelling using the oldest methods combined with new technologies.
+The Department of Badassery is a Los Angeles-based production house delivering new ways of experiencing the world through storytelling, using the oldest methods combined with new technologies.
 Everything is on the creative table, from traditional live theater, films, virtual reality, immersive storytelling and site specific performance.
-In the ever-free and cutting edge spirit of San Francisco, The Department hopes to blend the old and the new into something that audiences and performers alike have yet to experience.
 Follow us on Twitter @DeptofBadassery for news, updates, and tasty morsels from the DBA Research Department.

 Robin Fontaine: Co-Founder